jreyes/AssistantPi/README.md

 If Google Assistant audio output is choppy or truncated, check the following.
 Make sure to run `source /opt/AlexaPi/env/bin/activate` before running the samples there, to target AssistantPi's Python environment.
 - [Google Assistant Audio Troubleshooting](https://developers.google.com/assistant/sdk/prototype/getting-started-pi-python/troubleshooting#audio-issues)

-You can set the vales for the Block- and Flush size in the AssistantPi config, either before Installation in `/opt/AlexaPi/src/config.template.yaml` or afterwards in `/etc/opt/AlexaPi/config.yaml`.
+You can set the values for the Block- and Flush size in the AssistantPi config, either before Installation in `/opt/AlexaPi/src/config.template.yaml` or afterwards in `/etc/opt/AlexaPi/config.yaml`.
 Go find the attribute `sound > assistant` and use your values for `block_size` and `flush_size`.